 In Paperback Crush: The Totally Radical History of ‘80s and ‘90s Teen Fiction, author Gabrielle Moss writes about how many of our childhood novels emphasized the importance of female friendship.
 It turns out those paperback writers whose books I voraciously consumed were on to something.

 While my girlfriends have always played a key role in my life, these female friendships have been even more important since I became a mom.
-For the first few years of motherhood, I participated in a playgroup with a handful of other new moms, and we still talk about how we never could have survived those early years without each other.
-When our kids are babies, it’s in some ways easier to grow and maintain friendships.
-Whether working or staying at home, moms tend to feel desperate for connection with other women going through similar experiences.
+For the first few years of motherhood, I participated in a playgroup with a handful of other new moms, and we still talk about how we couldn’t have survived those early years without each other.
+In those early days of parenthood, it was easier to grow and maintain friendships.
+We all felt desperate for connection with other women going through similar experiences.

 When your kids get to be teens, friendships can take a backseat to chauffeuring and keeping up with schedules and work demands.
 Life with teens is busy, but it’s also emotionally draining — which is why we need our friends now more than ever!
 Our friends help us stay (relatively) sane during the turbulent adolescent years.

 1. The friend who has known your teens since they were sweet little things

 Although we no longer live in the same town, I catch up with one of my friends from the early playgroup a few times a month.
 There’s something so comforting in being able to vent about the frustrations of raising teens with a friend who remembers how sweet and uncomplicated they once were — and who loves them as much as I do!